-Locked-in syndrome is a rare neurological condition that causes complete paralysis of all voluntary muscles except those that control the eyes.
-A person cannot speak or move but is conscious and able to reason and think.
+Locked-in syndrome is a neurological condition that causes paralysis of all voluntary muscles except those controlling the eyes.
+A person cannot speak or move but is conscious.

 This article explores locked-in syndrome, its symptoms, causes, and treatment.
 It also discusses other conditions related to locked-in syndrome and commonly asked questions about the condition.

 Locked-in syndrome is a rare neurological disorder that

 - complete paralysis of voluntary muscles (paraplegia)

 - functional impairment of the lower cranial nerves (bulbar palsy)